USS O'Bannon (DD-450): Naval battle of Guadalcanal

 Now came word that the Japanese were moving south in force.
 Two battleships, a light cruiser, and 14 destroyers were bound to destroy Henderson Field by bombardment, to break up the American reinforcement mission, and to cover reinforcement movements of their own.
 O'Bannon and the other ships of the Support Force, two heavy and three light cruisers and eight destroyers, confronted the greatly superior enemy early on 13 November in Ironbottom Sound, so named for the number of ships on both sides sunk there during the Guadalcanal campaign.
 O'Bannon first attacked the Japanese destroyer Akatsuki after the tin can illuminated her searchlights, which was the target of multiple other American warships.
 Completely blasted into a pulp by 5-inch, 6-inch, and 8-inch gunfire, shell hits destroyed Akatsuki's starboard engine, then tore apart the bulkheads protecting her port engine and flooding the ship's last means of movement, before destroying the rudder and steering gear as well.
 Left adrift and devoured by flames, Akatsuki finally blew up and sank within a few minutes with the loss of all but 19 men.

-After claiming her first kill on an enemy vessel, O'Bannon with the destroyers USS Cushing, Laffey, and Sterett closed to point blank range from the Japanese battleship Hiei, closing so near, the battleship could not depress her main batter far enough to fire on them.
-However, Cushing as the lead American destroyer took the brunt of the counter fire; the light cruiser Nagara and the destroyers Yukikaze and Harusame blasted Cushing into a pulp, but left the others untargeted as O'Bannon began to blast Hiei with gunfire, scoring multiple hits which set the battlecruiser on fire.
+After claiming her first kill on an enemy vessel, O'Bannon with the destroyers USS Cushing, Laffey, and Sterett closed to point blank range from the Japanese battleship Hiei, closing so near, the battleship could not depress her main battery far enough to fire on them.
+However, Cushing as the lead American destroyer took the brunt of the counter fire; the light cruiser Nagara and the destroyers Yukikaze and Harusame blasted Cushing into a pulp, but left the others untargeted as O'Bannon began to blast Hiei with gunfire, scoring multiple hits which set the battleship on fire.
 Laffey found herself as close as 20 feet from Hiei and scored hits which wounded admiral Abe and killed his chief of staff, before O'Bannon and Sterett further pumped Hiei full of lead and fired their torpedoes, although none managed to arm.